Chapter 2. The Telomere-to-Telomere Genome Project

 The Special Cell Line: CHM13

-Why does this matter?
-In a typical human genome, you inherit one set of chromosomes from each parent, making assembly more complex because you have to distinguish between similar but not identical sequences.
-CHM13’s duplicated genome simplified assembly—it’s like solving a puzzle where you know matching pieces should be identical.
-However, CHM13 lacked a Y chromosome, which remained the last piece of the puzzle.
+In a typical diploid genome, the two sets of chromosomes inherited from each parent make assembly more complex because similar but not identical sequences must be distinguished.
+CHM13’s duplicated genome simplified this problem: matching sequences were known to be identical.
+However, CHM13 lacked a Y chromosome, which remained the final missing piece.

 The First Complete Human Chromosome: X (2020)